Our Family

 Communion Partners

-The Convergent Christian Communion considers itself in communion with all those who strive to witness to the life, ministry and teaching of Christ.
+The Convergent Catholic Communion considers itself to be in communion with all those who strive to witness to the life, ministry and teaching of Christ.
 We recognize for some, a formalized agreement is necessary due to faith tradition or custom, therefore, we are happy to formalize such agreements.
-The communion partners listed here are those Worship Communities, Para-church Ministries, Networks, Denominations and Communions that have established a formal Full Communion Agreement with the Convergent Christian Communion.
+The communion partners listed here are those Worship Communities, Para-church Ministries, Networks, Denominations and Communions that have established a formal Full Communion Agreement with the Convergent Catholic Communion.